 We can help you coordinate when and where to purchase your own bees and equipment and help you apply for a permit if necessary in your city.

-UPDATE: The Bee Squad is not currently accepting new Bee Network customers in Minneapolis city limits, because the Bee Squad has observed that colonies in Minneapolis tend to experience more health issues (colonies robbing other colonies, high Varroa pressure, etc.) than colonies in other parts of the metropolitan area.
-If you live in Minneapolis, you can help all bees by planting flowers and keeping them free from harmful pesticides.
+UPDATE: The Bee Squad is not currently accepting new Bee Network customers in South Minneapolis, because the Bee Squad has observed that colonies in South Minneapolis tend to experience more health issues (colonies robbing other colonies, high Varroa pressure, etc.) than colonies in other parts of the metropolitan area.
+If you live in South Minneapolis, you can help all bees by planting flowers and keeping them free from harmful pesticides.

 - You purchase the bees and equipment

 - A location for the hive approved by a Bee Squad team member

 - A place to store extra equipment accessible to your beekeeper